- Coronavirus News

 - Submit News

-Letters of intent are now being accepted for the 2021 award cycle of S&T’s Educational Research Mini-Grant Program.
+Letters of intent will be accepted through Wednesday, April 28, for the 2021 award cycle of S&T’s Educational Research Mini-Grant Program.
 Funding is provided by the provost’s office through the Center for Advancing Faculty Excellence (CAFE).

 Since 2011, the educational research mini-grant program has promoted the scholarship of teaching and learning through funding projects that systematically examine pedagogical practices.
 The program is designed to help instructors tackle a teaching and learning issue in which a specific, measurable research question is examined to bring about improved student learning, retention, or academic success for all students.